marcelm/cutadapt/doc/guide.rst

 the 3' adapter is trimmed only when the 5' adapter also occurs, and it cannot happen that the same adapter is trimmed twice.

-Before cutadapt supported linked adapters, the ``--times`` option was the recommended way to search for 5'/3' linked adapters.
+Before Cutadapt supported linked adapters, the ``--times`` option was the recommended way to search for 5'/3' linked adapters.
 For completeness, we describe how it was done.
 For example, when the 5' adapter is *FIRST* and the 3' adapter is *SECOND*, then the read could look like this::